Agdash District: Population

-Population Agdash 93,100, Azerbaijanis make the basic population (98%) of the area Agdash and of the basic population of city Agdash.
+Azerbaijanis make the basic population (98%) of the area Agdash and of the basic population of city Agdash.
 Other ethnic groups such as the Lezghins, the Kurds, the Tats make up the other 2% of the Agdash rayon's population.
 The average population density in the city equals 91 persons per square km.

-According to the State Statistics Committee, as of 2018, the population of city recorded 108,700 persons, which increased by 18,700 persons (about 20.7 percent) from 90,000 persons in 2000.
-54,200 of total population are men, 54,500 are women.
+According to the State Statistics Committee, as of 2018, the population of the city recorded 108,700 persons, which increased by 18,700 persons (about 20.7 percent) from 90,000 persons in 2000.
+Of the total population, 54,200 are men and 54,500 are women.
 More than 26,5 percent of the population (about 28,900 persons) consists of young people and teenagers aged 14–29.

 Economy

 The core economy of the region is agriculture.
 Cotton-growing has started to evolve since the 19th century.
 The region has the potential of producing 20–25 tonnes of cotton.
 Moreover, in recent years it has become a priority to develop rice-paddy growing in extreme salinity sites.
 Silk-worm breeding is considered to be one of the ancient and traditional fields at the region.

 The industry is relatively developed in the district.
 The main industrial sector of the district is processing.
 Leki Ginning Factory produces seedless raw cotton which provides 75–85% of all regional industrial production.
 In addition to that, the region has a developed plastic material and textile industry (Khosrov Metalplastmas Plant, Agdash Industrial Plant), food industry (Agdash Bread-Making Plant, Agdash Foodstuffs Plant) and production of construction materials (Kukel Brick Plant).
 Recently, “Orelay” and “FA com BICA” sweets production enterprises, “Arash” cooling water and “Arshin Malchin” textile plants have been put into operation in the region.

 The region runs education, health, social, recreational and public catering facilities.